 1. Negative Mental Effects:

-Unfortunately, there are numerous studies that depict that negative effects social media has on our mental health.
+Unfortunately, there are numerous studies that depict the negative effects social media has on our mental health.
 According to the Bhatia Psychology Group, using social media too often can cause you to feel isolated from the real world.

 One study from the University of Copenhagen found that many students suffer from “Facebook envy” when they engaged with the platform too often, while students that didn’t were generally more satisfied with their lives.